anayanapalli/anayanapalli.github.io/_posts/2024-02-25-things-i-learnt-starting-a-community.md

 title: "Starting a Community from Scratch: Lessons from the Trenches"
 ---

-> "Little knowledge that acts is worth infinitely more than much knowledge that is idle." - Kahlil Gibran
+> "Coming together is a beginning; keeping together is progress; working together is success." - Henry Ford

 <p align="justify">So...I recently started a community within my company and I learnt a lot of things in the process.
 Maybe you are passionate about a particular topic, or you're eager to help others, but you're not quite sure where to begin.
 Well then, this post might be of some help to you.</p>